cgrace0044/rock-paper-scissors/README.md

 ![Context Class](docs/readme_images/context_class.webp)

 ## Deployment
+In order to deploy the app to Heroku the following steps were followed:
 1. Update requirements.txt file within your IDE using command pip3 freeze > requirements.txt
 2. Heroku will use the above list to install these packages into your application before the project is run.
 3. Sign into Heroku or create an account if you don't yet have one.